LoopKit/loopdocs/docs/gh-actions/gh-update.md

 ### Check Current Branches

-Your LoopWorkspace fork is at `https://github.com/username/LoopWorkspace` where you substitute your actual GitHub `username`.
-You need to be logged into GitHub.
+Your LoopWorkspace fork is at `https://github.com/username/LoopWorkspace` where you substitute your actual *GitHub* `username`.
+You need to be logged into *GitHub*.
 Review the graphic below as you go through the steps.

 1. Click on the `Branches` icon to display the branches as shown in the lower half of the graphic below:
     * If the branch you want is not listed, then continue with Step 2